gebruederheitz/.github/CONTRIBUTING.md

 We use [nvm](https://github.com/nvm-sh/nvm) to set a per project node version.
 For a comfortable setup look at https://github.com/nvm-sh/nvm#deeper-shell-integration.

+## 1Password CLI

+We use [1password](https://1password.com) for secret management.
+For easy integration into our deployments we use the cli, which you will need to have installed too: [1Password Command Line](https://1password.com/de/downloads/command-line/)

 ## Other dependencies

 These are dependencies which are usually installed on a system anyways, but make sure that they are present: